Miha-x64/Lychee/sql/README.md

 }
 ```

-There are two APIs for querying data.
+There are two APIs for querying data:

-DAO-based:
+## DAO-based
+observable active records intended for use in client-side applications with SQLite database.
+This implies:
+* Many small queries (SQLite works well with it)
+* Observability (which may be inefficient on the server-side)
+* `ReadWriteLock` for transactions

 ```kt
 session[PlayerTable]
     .select(Player.Score greaterThan 10, Player.Name.asc)
     .addChangeListener { old, new -> ... }
 ```

-and SQL-based templates:
+## SQL-based templates
 ```kt
 val namesToEmails = session.query(
         "SELECT u.name, c.email FROM users u " +